arklumpus/VectSharp/Readme.md

 [**VectSharp.Markdown**](https://github.com/arklumpus/VectSharp/tree/master/VectSharp.Markdown) can be used to transform Markdown documents into VectSharp objects, that can then be exported e.g. as PDF or SVG files, or displayed in an Avalonia `Canvas`. **VectSharp.MarkdownCanvas** uses VectSharp.Markdown to render Markdown documents in Avalonia applications (an example of this is in the [MarkdownViewerDemo project](https://github.com/arklumpus/VectSharp/tree/master/MarkdownViewerDemo)).

 VectSharp is written using .NET Core, and is available for Mac, Windows and Linux.
-It is released under a GPLv3 license.
-It includes 14 standard fonts, also released under a GPL license.
+Since version 1.9.0, it is released under an LGPLv3 license.
+It includes 14 standard fonts, originally released under an ASL-2.0 license.

 Since version 2.0.0, VectSharp.Raster is released under an AGPLv3 license.